Mail or hand-deliver your completed form to the address we provide.

 If you can't vote in person on Election Day, you can vote "absentee in-person" starting as soon as ballots are available - usually between 45 days before Election Day.
-You can apply for and vote your absentee ballot during the same visit to your Local Election Official.
+You can apply for and vote your absentee ballot during the same visit to your Local Election Office.

 Absentee In-person voting ends at 5 p.m. the Saturday before Election Day.

 All Virginia voters must bring one of the following forms of photo voter ID to vote early or on Election Day.
 IDs will be accepted if they are either current or did not expire before Nov.
 8, 2015.:

 A Veteran’s ID from the Virginia DMV

 US Military ID

 A US Passport or Passport Card